 If you want to look elsewhere, there’s no shortage of online banks to choose from.

-First IB may have been the first, but in the last 20 years, the digital banking space has exploded.
+First Internet Bank may have been the first, but in the last 20 years, the digital banking space has exploded.

 Here are some of the top alternatives to check out: